altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 You perceive me...
 And if enough people were to execute me in their brains...
 Does it really matter at that point?'
-"M::But you're not actually in the chair"
+"M::But you're not actually in the chair."
 'R::If you poke me you would feel me.
 If you push me out of the chair it would fall along as well.
 You would make it so that it happened.